Yainer Diaz Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the seventh-ranked team ERA across all MLB pitching staffs (3.81).
+- The Mariners have the sixth-ranked team ERA among all MLB pitching staffs (3.79).

-- The Mariners surrender the second-fewest home runs in baseball (87 total, one per game).
+- Mariners pitchers combine to surrender the third-fewest home runs in baseball (88 total, one per game).

-- Woo gets the start for the Mariners, his seventh of the season.
-He is 1-1 with a 4.08 ERA and 39 strikeouts in 28 2/3 innings pitched.

-- In his most recent appearance on Tuesday, the right-hander threw six innings against the San Francisco Giants, allowing two earned runs while surrendering three hits.
+- In his last time out on Tuesday, the right-hander tossed nine scoreless innings against the San Francisco Giants while surrendering five hits.

-- In six games this season, the 23-year-old has put up a 4.08 ERA and 12.2 strikeouts per nine innings, while giving up a batting average of .225 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.